Panquesito7/submodules-alternative/README.md

 ## Usage

 1. Create a new file named `repos.lua` (or as you desire) with all your selected repositories ([template](https://github.com/Panquesito7/submodules-alternative/blob/main/repos-template.lua) file).
+You can place it in any directory, just make sure to specify the directory in your workflow (see the next step).

 Your `repos.lua` file should look similar to the following.